RohanMalik2710/safal/README.md

 2) **Accessibility**: Our user-friendly platform ensures that job searching is accessible to all, regardless of technological proficiency or background.

 3) **Dedication to Excellence**: We are dedicated to excellence in everything we do, continuously striving to improve and innovate to better serve the needs of our users.

+## Tech Stack Used:

+1)

+2)

+3)

+## License:
+This project is licensed under the MIT License - see the LICENSE file for details.